devmeng/skinlib.release/README.md

 ### Skinning for Custom Widget

-**Step.1.** If you wanna change the widget that you custom, let your widget implements **com.devmeng.skinlib.skin.SkinWidgetSupport** and overrides variant and function what in it.
+**Step.1.** If you wanna change the widget which you custom, please implements **com.devmeng.skinlib.skin.SkinWidgetSupport** and overrides variant and function in it.

 ```kotlin
 /**